See More with the Best Sunglasses for Cycling of 2018

 Following in the Speedcraft's footsteps, the S2 takes it up a notch with a futuristic frame design.
 This frame is made for everyday sports performance.
 A full cylindrical shield gives you an unobstructed view and enhanced peripheral sight.
 The laser-etched edging gives the S2 a full frame appearance but is actually rimless on the bottom of the lens.
 The lens itself is protected with HYDROILO to repel oil and water.
 Ultra-grip keeps the frames from moving around on your face and make for a comfortable fit.

-The Smith Pivlock Attack and Pivlock Attack Max bring in a feature that not many of the other sunglasses in this guide provide.
-Both models come with two sets of lenses.
+The Smith Pivlock Attack Max bring in a feature that not many of the other sunglasses in this guide provide.
+This model comes with two sets of lenses.
 A dark and light lens are included so you can have optimal versatility for changing conditions.
 Smith MAG interchangeable technology works by magnets that help the temple arms snap into place.
-The main difference between the two models is the size and lens shape.
-The Attack is smaller and has a lowered brow to increase ventilation and the Attack Max is larger and has a raised brow for increased coverage.
-The frames have a two-position nose piece and Megol temples for a secure fit.
+The Attack Max takes full advantage of the larger lens coverage and includes a two-position nose piece and Megol temples for a secure fit.

 The Bolle 6th Sense is all about fit compatibility.
 Does your nose have a hard time fitting the mold of most frames?
 Well that's not an issue with the 6th sense because it has an adjustable nosepiece.
 The angle and shape of the pad is ultra-adjustable making for a truly customized fit.
 Thermogrip on the nose pads and temple tips have moisture-absorbing properties so the frames stay aligned.
 All of those features plus a vented lens and extended brow make the 6th sense a very worthy contender in our top cycling list.